NoICE/pipedmysqlbackup/README.md

 # DB Backup

-Simple tool for backing up mysql databases, using mysqldump (with --single-transaction argument for non-blocking backups), gzip, separating backups to different directories.
+Simple tool for backing up mysql databases, using mysqldump with --single-transaction argument for non-blocking backups (do NOT use this if your backed up tables don't use InnoDB), gzip, separating backups to different directories.

-Can do cleanup of old backups.
+Optionally can do cleanup of old backups (older than defined time in days).

 ## Installation and usage

-- Copy to the database server via SSH or similar.
+- Copy to the database server via SSH or similar (or git clone https://github.com/NoICE/pipedmysqlbackup.git) to /opt/pipedmysqlbackup.
 - Ensure that the script is executable (`chmod u+x ./db_backup`).
+- Create some mysql user with SELECT privileges to databases you want to backup (or you can use existing user) E.g.: `GRANT SELECT, SHOW DATABASES ON *.* TO backup@localhost;`
 - Copy `db_backup.conf.template` to `db_backup.conf` and update corresponding values.
   This file must be in the same directory as the backup script (for now).
 - Insert this script to crontab (using `crontab -e` or similar).